pmaritz16/sqlTable/README.md

 - **Command Logging**: All commands are logged with timestamps, SQL translations, results, and errors
 - **Log File Viewer**: View, edit, and re-execute logged commands
 - **Local LLM Integration**: Uses Ollama for local, private SQL translation
+- **CSV Export**: Export any table to CSV format with the same schema convention used for import

 ## CSV File Format